Mach to Knot - Speed Conversion for Aviation

 Mach 1 is approximately 661.47 knots at sea level.
 This speed varies with altitude and temperature, affecting the speed of sound.

-Pilots convert Mach to knots for accurate airspeed readings, which are essential for navigation, flight planning, and compliance with air traffic regulations.
+Pilots convert Mach to knots for accurate airspeed readings, which are needed for navigation, flight planning, and compliance with air traffic regulations.

 1 kilometer per hour = 0.621372 mile per hour